Freddd13/autoscore/README.md

 ### Use Github Action
 1. Fork the repo
+2. Delete the file `_last_download_signal`, edit the file `subscriptions`(currently, the format is mms|[subscribed mms artist username], one line for each artist) according to your needs.
+Then commit your changes.
-2. Use your own information to set the needed secrets in your repo(Repo Settings -- Secrets and variables -- Actions -- Secrets).
-You need an email with SMTP host, port, account and app password.
-Check out [User config](#User-config) for the full config we need.
+3. Use your own information to set the needed secrets in your repo(Repo Settings -- Secrets and variables -- Actions -- Secrets).
+You may need an email with SMTP host, port, account and app password.
+Check out [User config](#User-config) for the full config we need, check [About Email](#About-Email) for details.
 ![](docs/add_secrets.png)
-3. Enable Workflow r/w permissions
+4. Enable Workflow r/w permissions
 Settings -- Actions -- General
 ![](docs/enable_rw.png)